bretthall/workflow-demo/readme.md

 # Workflow Demo

 This is demo code for the talk [Using Free Monads to Simplify Workflows](https://www.openfsharp.org/speakers/2019/brett-hall/) at [Open F# 2019](https://www.openfsharp.org).
+The slides from the talk are available in the `slides` directory (or see [github](https://github.com/bretthall/workflow-demo/blob/master/slides/free-monads.pdf)).

 ## Building